Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 5. Click **Finish** to generate the hardware platform file in the specified path.
 It will be the input file of next examples.

-Note: In most cases, we export pre-synthesis XSA for embedded platforms because a full implementation will run in the Vitis compiler (``v++``) link phase.
+    **Note:** In most cases, we export a pre-synthesis XSA for embedded platforms because a full implementation will run in the Vitis compiler (``v++``) link phase.
 Post-implementation, this can be used for DFX platforms.

 ### Example Summary